WelingtonMonteiro/mongoose-history-trace/README.md

 #### - connectionUri
 You can save `history trace logs` collection in another url database.
-By default, the collection is saved to the connection project itself, for example:
+By default, the collection is saved to the connection project itself, example:

 ```javascript
 const options = { connectionUri: 'mongodb://localhost/other_db' }